HamidKarimi-Rouzbahani/Multiscale-multiplexed-coding-of-visual-features-in-EEG/README.md

     % C3_Autocorr_tau_estimation

+**C3_Autocorr_tau_estimation.py**
+% This script estimates for every trial the parameters of an exponential decay
+% function fitted to the autocorrelation function obtained from each trial
+    % It first loads loads the data
+    % Then fits the exponential decay function to it and estimates the parameters
+    % Then it evaluates the goodness of fit
+    % finally it saves the data in Matlab .mat format to be used for plotting

+% INPUTS: autocorrelation time series data from C2_Calculating_autocors_and_prepararing_for_ACF_estim.m
+% OUTPUTS: the parameters of exponential decay function fitted to ACF and the goodness of fit used by:
+    % P3_Plotting_autocorr_parameters.m

+**C3_Autocorr_tau_estimation_sim.py**
+% This script estimates for every trial the parameters of an exponential decay
+% function fitted to the autocorrelation function obtained from each simulated trial
+    % It first loads loads the simulated data
+    % Then fits the exponential decay function to it and estimates the parameters
+    % Then it evaluates the goodness of fit
+    % finally it saves the data in Matlab .mat format to be used for plotting

+% INPUTS: autocorrelation time series data from C5_Evaluating_decoding_vs_ACF_estimations.m
+% OUTPUTS: the parameters of exponential decay function fitted to ACF and the goodness of fit used by:
+    % CP2_Evaluating_decoding_vs_ACF_estimations.m

 **CP1_Decoding_window_time_constant_simulations.m**
 % This script performs two simulations:
     % 1: simulation of a time series with indication of different length of